composable-com/ct-connect-talonone/README.md

-# commercetools API Extension: TalonOne Integration
+# commercetools API Extension: Talon.One Integration

-This commercetools API Extension integrates TalonOne, providing support for both Loyalty Points and Cart-Level Discounts.
+This commercetools API Extension integrates Talon.One, providing support for both Loyalty Points and Cart-Level Discounts.
 The following README provides detailed instructions on how to install, configure, and verify the integration of this open-source project.

 ## Current State

 This solution currently supports managing of commercetools cart discounts and customer loyalty points through Talon.One.
-Enhancements and updates are continually made to improve the functionality and usability of the extension. _Have in mind that a Customer Session is for TalonOne what is a Cart for commercetools._
+Enhancements and updates are continually made to improve the functionality and usability of the extension. _Have in mind that a Customer Session is for Talon.One what is a Cart for commercetools._

 ## Prerequisites